Generalizing Downsampling from Regular Data to Graphs: Experimental Setting

 We run benchmark experiments on real-world undirected graphs from different domains, namely \begin{itemize} \item \emph{Orkut}, \emph{LiveJournal}, \emph{Youtube}, and \emph{Brightkite}, are social networks from the SNAP dataset~\cite{leskovec_snap_2014}, where every node represents a {user} and every edge a {friendship} relation.
 Like most social networks, those networks have an small effective diameter, that in this case amounts at most to $6.5$. \item \emph{Skitter}, which is an Internet topology graph built from traceroutes, where every autonomous system (AS) is represented as a node which is connected by an edge to other ASs if there there has been reported an exchange of information between two of them.
 This graph was also retrieved from the SNAP dataset~\cite{leskovec_snap_2014}.
 Its diameter is $6$. \item \emph{Enron} is an email communication network from SNAP~\cite{leskovec_snap_2014}, where two nodes are email addresses and there is an edge between two of them if they exchanged at least an email (sent or received).
 It has an effective diameter of $4.8$. \item \emph{DBLP} and \emph{AstroPh} are two co-authorship networks, respectively from the 10th DIMACS Challenge~\cite{bader_10th_2011} and from the SNAP~\cite{leskovec_snap_2014} dataset.
 In \emph{DBLP}, every node in the networks represents a paper and there is an edge if two papers share at least an author, while in \emph{AstroPh} every node represents an author and there is an edge between two of them if they co-authored a paper.
 Their effective diameters are $6.8$, and $4.8$, respectively. \item \emph{Europe} and \emph{Luxembourg} are two road networks from the 10th DIMACS Challenge dataset~\cite{bader_10th_2011}.
 In these networks every edge represents a road (of some kind) and a node a crossing.
 These are the only weighted graphs, where every weight represents the Euclidean distance between the coordinates of the two endpoints.
 Differently from the previous networks, street maps are (almost) planar graphs and, as such, can be expected to have a high diameter. \end{itemize} All the graphs were retrieved from the University of Florida Sparse Matrix Collection~\cite{davis_university_2011}.

 For the classification tasks, we used the following benchmark datasets: \begin{itemize} \item \emph{DD}~\cite{dobson_distinguishing_2003}, a dataset of graphs representing protein structures, in which the nodes are (labeled) amino acids and two nodes are connected by an edge if they are less than 6 Angstroms apart.
-The task consists in classifying enzymes and non-enzymes. \item \emph{REDDIT} (\emph{-BINARY}, \emph{-MULTI-5K}, and \emph{-MULTI-5K})~\cite{yanardag_deep_2015}, are social networks where there is an edge between two users if there was reported an interaction between them (in the form of comments in a discussion thread).
-The task consists in classifying different kind of communities (respectively, 2, 5, and 11 of them). \item \emph{GITHUB-STARGAZERS}~\cite{rozemberczki_karate_2020}, a social network of developers, where every edge is a ``following'' relation.
+The task consists in classifying enzymes and non-enzymes. \item \emph{REDDIT}~\cite[\emph{-BINARY}, \emph{-MULTI-5K}, and \emph{-MULTI-12K},][]{yanardag_deep_2015}, are social networks where there is an edge between two users if there was reported an interaction between them (in the form of comments in a discussion thread).
+The task consists in classifying different kinds of communities. \item \emph{GITHUB-STARGAZERS}~\cite{rozemberczki_karate_2020}, a social network of developers, where every edge is a ``following'' relation.
 The task is to decide if a community belongs to web or machine-learning developers. \end{itemize} Since REDDIT and GITHUB datasets have no node labels, we set them to a constant value (fixed to 1) for every node.
 All the benchmark datasets were retrieved from the \emph{TUDataset} collection~\cite{morris_tudataset_2020}.
 Further information regarding the graphs and datasets are summarized in \cref{tab:graph-info}.